ZhijieZheng-UM/ZhijieZheng-UM.github.io/README.md

 ### 1. Prepare your resume in GitHub flavored Markdown
 Use the tutorial I provided in [more resources](#more-resources) to format your resume in GitHub flavored Markdown.

 * **Etter's principle:** There are many flavours of Markdown.
-The reason why I choose GitHub flavored Markdown is popularity.
+The reason why I choose GitHub flavored Markdown is its popularity.
 Just like Andrew Etter said in ["Modern Technical Writing"](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).

 Caution!
 To ensure your GitHub Pages will show your resume properly, your resume has to be saved as **index.md**.